DevExpress/Logify.Alert.Clients/js/Logify.Alert.NodeJS/README.md

 Specifies a delegate to be called before sending exceptions and rejections to the Logify Alert server.

-The *customData* parameter holds custom data sent among with an exception or a rejection.
-Default value is *undefined*.
-If you change a parameter value within a callback, a new value will be stored and passed to a callback next time you call it in your application.
+The *customData* parameter holds custom data sent along with an exception or a rejection.
+The default value is *undefined*.
+If you change a parameter value within a callback, a new value will be stored and passed to a callback the next time you call it in your application.

 ```javascript
 client.beforeReportException = function (customData) {